-Add a touch of mid ’60s mod to your next summer soiree by creating your very own bar cart — and related cocktail-time accessories — with repurposed materials.
+Want to add a bit of mid-’60s sophistication to your next summer soiree?
+Create your very own bar cart — and related cocktail-time accessories — with repurposed materials.
 Read on for ideas we hope you’ll love.

 DIY Galvanized Pipe Bar Cart